hzeller/cnc-slot/README.md

           I can't simply connect a NTC Thermistor to it.<br/>
    **A:** Using thermistors directly in particular over longer cables
           results in noisy measurements as they have a high impedance which results in less robust readings.
           Luckily, there is a standard way out: in industry settings, analog transducers of all sorts are very commonly translating their measurement range into a [current of 4..20mA][current loop].
           The low impedance makes this very robust.
 The CNC-Slot connector encourages this best practice and also makes it compatible with a large number of existing industry standard sensors.<br/>
-	  Do adapt the thermistor, you need a little op-amp circuit on the machine side (best: close to the thermistor to minimize noise).
+          Do adapt the thermistor, you need a little op-amp circuit on the machine side (best: physically close to the thermistor to minimize noise).

  * **Q:** I see the end-switches are also labelled as current loop.
 Is that complicated as with the thermistor ?<br/>
    **A:** No. You just connect a microswitch between the connector and GND.<br/>
           Current loop in that case means that the controller board will send a current of 10-20mA through the switch to avoid noise.

 ## Kicad Libraries

 ### Schematic symbol
-There is a schematic symbol library in the [`kicad-library/`](./kicad-library) directory featuring three symbols to be used for implementing the control board or machine side in the `cnc-slot.lib` file.
+There is a schematic symbol library in the [`kicad-library/`](./kicad-library) directory featuring three symbols to be used for implementing the control board or machine side in the `cnc-slot.kicad_sym` file.

 The symbols are all the same size with fixed pin locations so that it is easy to upgrade without having to re-wire in the schematic.